y504071842/keloid-fibroblast-trajectory/README.md

 ## Citation

-The accompanying authors are Yutong Yuan, Yuanbo Liu, Tianxiao Wei, Shan Zhu, and Nuo Si.
+The accompanying authors are Yutong Yuan, Wenjing Wang, Yuanbo Liu, Tianxiao Wei, Shan Zhu, and Nuo Si.
 Machine-readable citation metadata are provided in `CITATION.cff`.
 The public repository is available at <https://github.com/y504071842/keloid-fibroblast-trajectory>.
-Version 1.0.3 is archived at <https://doi.org/10.5281/zenodo.21771407>, and the Zenodo concept DOI for all versions is <https://doi.org/10.5281/zenodo.21503330>.
+Version 1.0.4 is archived at <https://doi.org/10.5281/zenodo.21860557>, and the Zenodo concept DOI for all versions is <https://doi.org/10.5281/zenodo.21503330>.